WuTheFWasThat/redux-saga/docs/introduction/BeginnerTutorial.md

 ## Objectives of this tutorial

-This tutorial attempts to introduce redux-saga in a (hopefully) accessible way.
+This tutorial attempts to introduce saga in a (hopefully) accessible way.

 For our getting started tutorial, we are going to use the trivial Counter demo from the Redux repo.
-The application is quite simple but is a good fit to illustrate the basic concepts of redux-saga without being lost in excessive details.
+The application is quite simple but is a good fit to illustrate the basic concepts of saga without being lost in excessive details.

 ### The initials setup